Frequently Asked Questions

 Students interested in working on-campus, and who do not already have an employment offer, should visit Career Center’s Handshake website to apply for a position.
 Once you have been offered a position on-campus, your employer will need to issue you an Employment Authorization Letter with specific information pertaining to your position, each department should have this letter on file.
-If the department does not have this on file, they may email firstname.lastname@example.org directly for a template.
+If the department does not have this on file, they may email email@example.com directly for a template.
 Once the letter is complete, fill out the SSN Authorization Request on accessVIS.
 You will receive an email when the process is complete and when you may pick up your letter.
-You will need to get a Social Security Number.
+After receiving the SSN Authorization Letter from the VIS office, you should go to the Social Security office with the SSN Authorization Letter, I-20, I-94, passport, and offer of employment letter to apply for a Social Security number (SSN).

 See below for a full description on the difference between CPT and OPT!